 Information Description

+Name The name of the content.

+Version The version of the content.

+Display Name The display name of the content

 Description A description of the content.

 Verify time The time when content was pre-verified using the Api-Scan feature.

 Status Indicates if the content is valid.

 Owner The owner of the content.